Disputes Get Resolved Here

 IIAC expresses its gratitude to the Chief Guest and the speakers.

-The Hon’ble Mr. Justice Arjan Kumar Sikri visited IIAC on 31 May 2017.
-In a select gathering of arbitrators, experts, lawyers and businessmen alike, he congratulated both the IMC Chamber of Commerce and Industry for the commendable work initiated by it in setting up IIAC for furthering the cause of ADR mechanism in the country; and the IMC International ADR Centre at the range of services offered i.e. arbitrations, mediations and combinations such as Med-Arb- Med or Med-Arb or Arb-Med- Arb etc.
+Sitting Judge, Supreme Court of India visited IIAC in a select gathering of arbitrators, experts, lawyers and businessmen alike, he congratulated both the IMC Chamber of Commerce and Industry for the commendable work initiated by it in setting up IIAC for furthering the cause of ADR mechanism in the country; and the IMC International ADR Centre at the range of services offered i.e. arbitrations, mediations and combinations such as Med-Arb- Med or Med-Arb or Arb-Med- Arb etc.

 He elucidated the differences between an adjudicatory process like arbitration and the collaborative and win-win nature of a mediation process.
 Sharing his valuable insights on the practical experiences in court annexed arbitrations and mediations; in matters ranging from intense labour disputes to infringement of trademarks, he explained how ADR can be used in an advantageous manner in cases where they may be limitations in issues put forth before a court.
 His commitment to the ADR culture is evident in many articles he has penned.
 J. Sikri also shared his thoughts on intermingling forces of how society influences judiciary and in turn judiciary influences society.